|🛂 VISA |

 - Foreigners can drive in Japan with an International Driving Permit which needs to be obtained in your home country.

 You should always have travel insurance when going overseas.
-For short trips, I tend to use Tick Insurance (affiliate)– it’s 4/5 stars with feefo and although I’ve never had to claim – it’s super within budget.
+For short trips, I tend to use Tick Insurance (affiliate + Australians only.)– it’s 4/5 stars with feefo and although I’ve never had to claim – it’s super within budget.

 You’ll have no trouble reading signs, hearing announcements in English.
 Culturally, Japanese are quite reserved and will opt to reply in Japanese or write the answer down, even if they understand.
 Read more on it here.

 There is no tipping, in any context.
 It can be considered insulting if you do.

 - Trains + Subway: The most reliable way to travel.
 Those on a JR will be included in a pass but mostly tickets will be anywhere from 180+ yen.

 - Bullet Trains: All JR trains are included in the JR PASS.
 I’d suggest using this if you’re going to be taking more than 2 bullet trains.
 To do a calculation on whether it will be cost effective, check here.

 - Taxis: Easy to get from A > B if needed.
 Overall public transport should cover you.